openworm/org.geppetto.docs/source/usingwidgets.md

 For more information see the documentation related to each individual widget.
-If you are interested in contributing a new widget to Geppetto you can follow this tutorial &lt;contributewidgets&gt;.
+If you are interested in contributing a new widget to Geppetto you can follow this tutorial <contributewidgets>.